PDF & SyncTeX

 • Restart TeX64: Close and reopen the application.

-• Check TeX environment: Verify TeX/LaTeX installation status in Settings > Runtime.
+• Check TeX environment: Verify TeX/LaTeX installation status in Settings > Environment.

 Performance Optimization